Henry Charles Lea: Civic activism and philanthropy

-In 1844, Lea stood guard with a musket for two days and two nights in front of a catholic church to prevent property damage during the Philadelphia nativist riots.
+In 1844, Lea stood guard with a musket for two days and two nights in front of a Catholic Church to prevent property damage during the Philadelphia nativist riots.

 He was a member of the Union League of Philadelphia at its inception in 1862 and served on the Board of Directors, the Military Committee and the Committee of Publications.
 He wrote many of the pamphlets published by the organization.
 In 1863 Lea was appointed one of the Bounty Commissioners under the Enrollment Act and served until 1865, working closely with Provost Marshal General James B. Fry accounting for the city's quotas of enlisted men.
 He was also involved with recruiting African American regiments to fight in the Union army.

 He served as president of the Philadelphia branch of the American Social Science Association and as a member of the Industrial League.
 In 1871, he organized the Citizens' Municipal Reform Association of Philadelphia which focused on fighting corruption in city government.
 He served on the board of directors for the Philadelphia Library.

 Outspoken about public works and health projects in Philadelphia, Lea founded the Lea Laboratory of Hygiene at the University of Pennsylvania.
-He strongly opposed the building of City Hall at the Penn Square location at the intersection of Broad Street and Market Street (then known as High Street) where it now stands, preferring instead that it be built in Washington Square, near Independence Hall.
+He strongly opposed the building of City Hall at the Penn Square location at the intersection of Broad and Market Streets, then known as High Street, where it now stands, preferring instead that it be built in Washington Square, near Independence Hall.
 Lea believed that the project cost too much, and was angered by the political corruption involved in the awarding of contracts and purchase of building materials.
 Lea planned and held a large public meeting to recruit support for his alternative to the Penn Square project.

-In 1870, he helped initiate the National Republican League to prevent Ulysses S. Grant's third term as president of the United States.
+He helped initiate the National Republican League to prevent Ulysses S. Grant's third term as president of the United States.
 The National Republican League chose Lea as its president in 1880 (the year he retired from his publishing business) and five years later, Lea served as president of the Association of Republicans and Independents.
 In 1891 he helped found "The Reform Political League of Pennsylvania", with Herbert Welsh as president, himself and Justus C. Strawbridge as vice-presidents, and Charles E. Richardson as secretary.

-Lea joined with others in 1884 and filed a lawsuit to oppose building a large slaughterhouse on the Schuylkill River at Thirtieth and Spruce streets on land owned by the Pennsylvania Railroad Company, citing the pollution of the river, the stench, and devaluation of properties near the plant.
+Lea joined with others in 1884 and filed a lawsuit to oppose building a large slaughterhouse on the Schuylkill River at 30th and Spruce Streets on land owned by the Pennsylvania Railroad Company, citing the pollution of the river, the stench, and devaluation of properties near the plant.
 He also opposed the construction of the Market Street elevated train, over properties he owned on Market Street, as well as building the "boulevard" from City Hall northwest to Fairmount Park, where the Philadelphia Museum of Art was later built.

 In 1888, Lea doubled the size of the reading rooms and book shelves at the Philadelphia Library.
 In 1897, he built several buildings for the Pennsylvania Epileptic Hospital and Colony Farm in Oakbourne, Pennsylvania.